-I have reviewed the list of Institutional Branch Campuses provided below and made any necessary changes using the Location and Campus Update System or HLC's institutional change process.
+I have reviewed the list of Institutional Branch Campuses provided below and made any necessary changes in the Location and Campus Update or through HLC's substantive change process.\

 ADDITIONAL LOCATIONS

 To ensure that students off campus have consistent access to Title IV federal student aid, institutions should work closely with their financial aid offices to make certain that information about off-campus operations is reported consistently to the U.S. Department of Education and to HLC.